 As such, the U.S. Supreme Court and the most recent precedent available makes clear that not only is FINRA Rule 12206 not an absolute or bright line rule that tolls from the date of purchase—as brokerage firms almost always erroneously claim, but that the actual occurrence or event giving rise to the claim is a factual determination to be made by the Panel (i.e. the appropriate standard to apply for purposes of eligibility is entirely up to that Panel to determine for that case).

-Unlike a stock or mutual fund that is sold on an exchange, there is no market for private placements (i.e. investors cannot simply go to an exchange to determine the current market value of their investments).
-As such, the investors in these products are often led to believe—for years—that their investments are performing exactly in line with the representations of the agents that sold the products to them.
+Unlike a stock or mutual fund that is sold on an exchange, there is no market for private placements.
+The investors in these products are often led to believe—for years—that their investments are performing exactly in line with the representations of the agents that sold the products to them.

-An example of the problems investors may have in understanding the true terms of private placement investments can be seen with non-traded REITs, a type of private placement investment.
-Securities laws and FINRA Rules only require non-traded REITs to re-value their value per share eighteen (18) months after the cessation of the offering of shares.
-See “SEC Investor Bulletin: Real Estate Investment Trusts (REITs);” see also FINRA Investor Alert “Public Non-Traded REITs – Perform a Careful Review Before Investing.”
+In the example of non-traded REITs, a type of private placement investment, securities laws and FINRA Rules only require non-traded REITs to re-value their value per share eighteen (18) months after the cessation of the offering of shares.
 These offerings generally take several years, so the “cessation” of the offering is often many years after the first investors bought the offering.

-In the case of other types of alternative investments, like oil and gas limited partnerships and equipment leasing funds, these product do not even provide a share price.
-Instead, the only indicators of the risk, prognosis and performance to date of those investments are the periodic distributions the investor receives (making it even more difficult to determine that the investment’s risk or prognosis have been misrepresented).
+As for other types of alternative investments, like oil and gas limited partnerships and equipment leasing funds, these products do not even provide a share price.
+Instead, the only indicators of the risk, prognosis and performance to date of those investments are the periodic distributions the investor receives making it even more difficult to determine that the investment’s risk or prognosis have been misrepresented.

-As such, we have argued (successfully on a number of occasions) that it is therefore impossible for investors in these types of investments to know that they have claims at the date of purchase because they believe for the first few years of their ownership in a particular offering that everything is fine as the investment does not show as having declined in value on their statements.
+Our attorneys have argued (successfully on several occasions) that it is therefore impossible for investors in these types of investments to know that they have claims at the date of purchase because they believe for the first few years of their ownership in a particular offering that everything is fine as the investment does not show any decline in value on their statements.

-Ultimately, according to Howsam, the appropriate standard for determining the occurrence of event giving rise to a FINRA claim ( i.e. “date of purchase” or “when you knew or should have known”), we believe is a factual determination for arbitrators to determine on a case by case basis.
-However, given the facts in the case of alternative investors arbitrators seem to be agreeing with our position that the occurrence or event giving rise to the claim with those investments is the trigger event that caused the investor to realize that the investment had been misrepresented.
+Ultimately, according to Howsam, the appropriate standard for determining the occurrence of event giving rise to a FINRA claim such as “date of purchase” or “when you knew or should have known”, we believe is a factual determination for arbitrators to determine on a case-by-case basis.
+However, given the facts in the case of alternative investors, arbitrators seem to be agreeing with our position that the occurrence or event giving rise to the claim with those investments is the trigger event that caused the investor to realize that the investment had been misrepresented.

-For a free consultation with a securities attorney, please call the firm’s Chicago office at 312/238-9650.
+For a free consultation with a securities attorney, please call the firm’s office at 312-238-9650.
 For information on The White Law Group and its representation of investors in claims against brokerage firms, visit https://whitesecuritieslaw.com.Tags: FINRA 12206 brief, FINRA deadline to file, FINRA eligibility rule, FINRA eligibility rule primer, FINRA Rule 12206, FINRA rule on how long you have to file, FINRA rule on when to file, FINRA statute of limitation, FINRA Time Limitation on Submission of Claims, Gregory J. Schwartz and Co.
 Inc. v.
 Fagan, Howsam v.
 Dean Witter Reynolds, Mid-Ohio Securities Corp. v.
 Est. of Burns, occurrence or event giving rise to the claim Last modified: February 2, 2023